Invincible

 N 32

 Introduced in 1918 and apparently withdrawn from circulation in 1918.
-Toward the end of the first World War, the United States Playing Card Company produced four “War Series” decks under the Bicycle brand to represent each of the branches of the U.S. armed services: Big Gun for the Army, Dreadnaught for the Navy, Flying Ace for the Air Force, and Conquerer (aka Invincible) for the Marine Corp.
-The decks were printed in 1917, and perhaps only given an extremely limited release before being withdrawn from circulation.
-It is unknown why the decks were not circulated, but one theory is that they were intended to be distributed to the troops overseas, and USPCC destroyed its inventory of the War Decks when Armistice was declared in 1918.
+Toward the end of the first World War, the United States Playing Card Company produced four “War Series” decks under the Bicycle brand to represent each of the branches of the U.S. armed services: Big Gun for the Army, Dreadnaught for the Navy, Flying Ace for the Air Force, and Conqueror (aka Invincible) for the Marine Corp.
+The decks were printed in 1917, and evidently only given an extremely limited release before being withdrawn from circulation.
+It is unknown why the decks were not circulated, but one theory is that they were intended to be distributed to the troops overseas, and USPCC destroyed their inventory of the War Decks when Armistice was declared in 1918.
+The other three designs in the War Series can be seen by clicking on these links: Big GunDreadnaught, and Flying Ace.

-To see the other three War Series designs, click on these links: Big GunDreadnaught, and Flying Ace.
 The final image, below, is my display of the four complete War Series decks that I own.